 I went ahead and completed my Bachelor’s in Computer Science and a Master’s in Management Information Systems without a break in between.
 I started working for a great consulting firm after my Master’s and had a blast working with them for over 10 years.

-I also got my MBA while working as well as several IT certifications in my 15-year career.
+I also got my MBA while working as well as several IT certifications.
 I’m not going to talk about the certifications here as I plan to have other posts on IT certifications later.

 The main gist is I got trained in various IT disciplines both in college and at work.